LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ![](img/Proactive_userguide3.png)

 * **Campaign Name** - Users need to define the campaign name.
 Choosing a good name for the campaign can be helpful for the agents who get assigned to the conversation once a consumer responds.
 For example, a campaign named “Subscription renewal for all North America users with licenses expired by 12/31/29019” will be helpful to the agents who receives the consumer response and differentiate it with other outbound campaign.

 * **Channel** - Select the channel in which the outbound message should be sent on.
 Currently, there are three options.
+  * SMS: SMS with Twilio Gateway
+  * WhatsApp: WhatsApp or Prioritized
-SMS with Twilio, WhatsApp or Prioritized.
-Prioritized is the step down capability from WhatsApp to SMS.
+  * Prioritized: Prioritized is the step down capability from WhatsApp to SMS.
 This means that a message will initially be sent to the consumer via WhatsApp channel.
 If the consumer’s phone number isn’t eligible on WhatsApp, then the message will attempt to send via SMS text instead.

+From number - Select the number you would like to send the outbound message from.
+If you onboard more than one number to the messaging channel, the

 * **Route to skill** - Select the skill which the consumer responses should be routed to.
 These are skills created inside LiveEngage.
 Currently, not all LiveEngage skills will appear here.
 Only the skills that brands have specifically requested to be onboarded for Proactive messaging when setting up will appear will appear

 {: .notice}